Why Soft-Skills are Essential for Secondary Students

 It can be a tough lesson for some students to learn, but I have seen first-hand the overwhelmingly positive impact this has in their academic and their personal development, boosting their self-esteem, maturity and independent learning.

-These skills will not only give students a solid foundation for university and ensure a smoother transition into the expectations for tertiary education, but will truly benefit their personal and professional aspirations, as well.
+Advancing and developing soft skills will not only give students a solid foundation for university and ensure a smoother transition into the expectations for tertiary education, but will truly benefit their personal and professional aspirations, as well.

 Ms Nioucha Banna